 Fragrance oils are typically not as concentrated as essential oils, but they can still be irritating to some people if they contain a high concentration of synthetic fragrances.
 The “fragrance” part of fragrance oil refers to the synthetic scents that are added during processing, so these may not have any actual therapeutic value for your customers’ skin care needs.

 Next, choose which oils you want to use in your blend.
-Some oils work better together than others and some combinations may cause irritation if used too close together on the skin.
+Some oils work better together than others, and some combinations may cause irritation if used too close together on the skin.
 For example, lavender and rosemary are both stimulating herbs that are great for morning blends.

 If you mix two fragrances that don’t have the same base note, you can create an off-putting scent that doesn’t smell quite right.

 4. Consider the purpose of blending

-How to Blend Essential and Fragrance Oils
+How to Mix Essential Oils and Fragrance Oils

 There are many ways to blend essential and fragrance oils to create unique scents: